Gitk is a graphical repository browser. It was the first of its kind. It can be thought of as a GUI wrapper for

 index.txt and an additional commit is made for that update.
 We now have a new branch that is 2 commits ahead of main.
 We must reload Gitk to reflect these changes.

 This is a great learning opportunity to discuss Git's branching mechanism.
 Gitk displays the commits as a straight line sequence of commits.
 The term branch implies that we should expect a 'branch' or fork in the timeline.
 Git branches are different from other version control systems.
 In Git, a branch is a pointer to a commit.
 The pointer moves to commits as they are created.
 When you create a

 git branch, you are not changing anything in the structure of the repository or the source tree.
 You are just creating a new pointer.

 In order to compare the commits that differ between the 2 branches Gitk needs to be launched with a specified revision range.
 Executing

-gitk master..new_branch will open Gitk with only the commits between the two branch refs
+gitk main..new_branch will open Gitk with only the commits between the two branch refs

 This is a powerful utility for comparing branches.